-The Analyzer Chart Menu
+The Chart Menu

-State Chart is a software post-processing feature that provides the ability to build x-y charts of label activity using state data.
+State Chart is a software post-processing feature that provides the ability to build X-Y charts of label activity using state data.
 The Chart menu builds a graphical representation of the system under test.
-The Y axis always represents data values for a specified label.
-You can select whether the X axis represents states (rows in the state listing) or the data values for another label.
+You can plot a label's value against its position in the list against other label values.
+You can use both horizontal and vertical markers in either mode.